370th Infantry Regiment (United States): Interwar period

 The 370th Infantry sailed home on the SS France and was demobilized at 11 March 1919 at Camp Grant, Illinois.
-It was reorganized as the 8th Infantry Regiment, Illinois National Guard, in 1919-1921, and the headquarters was federally recognized on 25 August 1921 at Springfield, Illinois.
+It was reorganized as the 8th Infantry Regiment, Illinois National Guard, in 1919-1921, and the regimental headquarters, under the command of Colonel Otis B. Duncan, was federally recognized on 25 August 1921 at Springfield, Illinois.
+Duncan was succeeded by Colonel Spencer C. Dickerson on 15 November 1929, and Colonel William J. Warfield on 25 February 1935.
 The regiment was assigned to the General Headquarters Reserve, and its designated mobilization training station was Fort Huachuca, Arizona.
 On 23 July 1929, the regiment was reassigned to the Second Army.
-On 1 October 1933, the headquarters was relocated to Chicago.
+All units of the regiment, save for the headquarters and 3rd Battalion, were located in Chicago.
+On 1 December 1929, the 3rd Battalion was mustered out of service.
+The stations of the 3rd Battalion on that date were as follows: Headquarters, Springfield; Headquarters Company, Chicago; Company I, Springfield; Company K, Quincy; Company L, Metropolis; Company M, Peoria.
+On 1 October 1933, the regimental headquarters was relocated to Chicago.
 The regiment conducted its summer training at Camp Grant, Illinois.
-On 6 October 1940, the regiment was converted and redesignated as the 178th Field Artillery Regiment.
+On 6 October 1940, the regiment was converted and redesignated as the 184th Field Artillery Regiment.

 World War II

 184th Field Artillery Regiment

-On 6 January 1941, the 184th Field Artillery Regiment was inducted into federal service at Chicago and moved to Fort Custer Training Center.
+On 6 January 1941, the 184th Field Artillery Regiment was inducted into federal service at Chicago and moved to Fort Custer, Michigan.
 On 16 January 1943, the regiment was broken up into the 930th and 931st Field Artillery Battalions, and the Headquarters and Headquarters Battery was disbanded.
-On 28 February 1944, the 930th Field Artillery Battalion was converted and redesignated as the 1699th Engineer Combat Battalion.
-It was inactivated on 19 June 1945 in Germany.
-On 20 March 1944, the 931st Field Artillery Battalion was converted and redesignated as the 1698th Engineer Combat Battalion.
-It was inactivated on 25 September 1945 in Germany.
+On 28 February 1944, the 930th Field Artillery Battalion was converted and redesignated as the 1699th Engineer Combat Battalion; it was inactivated on 19 June 1945 in Germany.
+On 20 March 1944, the 931st Field Artillery Battalion was converted and redesignated as the 1698th Engineer Combat Battalion; it was inactivated on 25 September 1945 in Germany.